-The vineyards cover 97 hectares of vineyards, with the varieties Cabernet Sauvignon (65%), Merlot (19%), Cabernet Franc (13%) and Petit Verdot (3%) are planted.
-The ground is similar to the famous bordering to the north Château Latour in Pauillac.
-The largest of the Rebparzellen is completely enclosed by a wall (Clos).
-The extremely long-lived red wine is aged 20 months depending on the vintage in 50 to 100% new barrels.
-The wine is counted among the so-called "Super-Seconds", which would actually earn the "Premier Cru Classé" because of its excellent quality.
-It is believed that after the Château Mouton-Rothschild the good could be the second that may be highly classified.
-The vintage 1970 was legendary Paris Wine Tasting in 1976.
-The second wine is called "Clos du Marquis" and is one of the best in his genre.
+The vineyards cover 97 hectares of vineyards with the varieties Cabernet Sauvignon (65%), Merlot (19%), Cabernet Franc (13%) and Petit Verdot (3%) are planted.
+The floor is similar to the famous one adjacent to the north Château Latour in Pauillac.
+The largest of the vineyards is completely enclosed by a wall (clos).
+The extremely long-lived red wine is aged for 20 months in 50 to 100% new barriques, depending on the vintage.
+The wine is counted among the so-called "super seconds", which due to its excellent quality would actually deserve the "Premier Cru Classé".
+It is believed that after Château Mouton-Rothschild the good could be the second that might be classified high.
+The 1970 vintage was with the legendary Paris Wine Tasting in 1976.
+The second wine is called "Clos du Marquis" and is one of the best in its genre.
 There is also a third wine called "Domaine de Bigarnon".